webframp/ohai-ifconfigme/README.md

 ohai-ifconfigme
 ===============

-SImple ohai plugin to get external ip and hostname
+Simple ohai plugin to get external ip and hostname

+heavily based on a similar plugin by [Joan Touzet](https://github.com/cloudant/ohai_plugins/)